baharev/sdopt-tearing/docs/index.rst

 `source code is available on GitHub <https://github.com/baharev/SDOPT/tree/tearing>`_ under the 3-clause BSD license.

+The picture below shows a sparse matrix ordered to the so-called spiked form.
+The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5` matrix (where `5` is the number of spike columns).
+The blue lines correspond to the equipment boundaries in the technical system.

 .. image:: ./pics/SpikedForm.png
    :alt: A sparse matrix ordered to the so-called spiked form.
    :align: center